 Elizabeth Bell is an American who moved to Antigua with her family as a teenager and then never left.
-The author of numerous books, she is widely regarded as one of the preeminent experts on Antigua and has been rewarded for her preservation efforts (the Gold Award ‘Diego de Porres’, the Guatemalan government’s highest award, for her preservation efforts.
+The author of numerous books, she is widely regarded as one of the preeminent experts on Antigua and was rewarded the Gold Award ‘Diego de Porres’, the Guatemalan government’s highest award, for her preservation efforts.

 For more information take a look at Elizabeth’s website: AntiguaTours

-4. Roast Marshmallows on Pacaya Volcano
+Roast marshmallows on Pacaya Volcano

-5. Buy a Mask at the Artisan market
+Buy a mask at the artisan market

 As with all crowded spaces, keep a close eye on your personal belongings.
 Next door to the artisan market is the local’s market where you can buy knock-off Crocs, fruit and veg, second-hand clothes and even (so locals tell us) the occasional iguana on a stick!

 Address: 4a Calle Poniente

-6. Snap Volcano Views
+Snap Volcano Views

 Santo Domingo del Cerro sits at the top of a hill overlooking Antigua and the volcanoes beyond.
 It’s part of the Casa Santo Domingo hotel (the most luxury hotel in town) and boasts gorgeous gardens scattered with the creations of some of Guatemala’s most well-known artists.
-There’s a restaurant on site where you can dine watching the sun set over the spectacular scenery.
-A free shuttle runs between Casa Santo Domingo and Santo Domingo del Cerro regularly.
+There’s a restaurant on site where you can dine watching the sun set over the spectacular scenery and views of Antigua.

-8. Make Friends in Plaza Mayor
+Make friends in Plaza Mayor

 Address: Store 4 Calle Oriente 7